dtcenter/MET/docs/Users_Guide/reformat_point.rst

 When processing GOES-16 data, the **-qc** option may also be used to specify the acceptable quality control flag values.
 The example above regrids the GOES-16 AOD values to NCEP Grid number 212 (which QC flags are high, medium, and low), writing to the output the maximum AOD value falling inside each grid box.

-Listed below is an example of processing the same set of observations but using python embedding instead:
+Listed below is an example of processing the same set of observations but using Python embedding instead:

 .. code-block:: none